zero-radiance/zero-radiance.github.io/_source_/content/post/analytic-media.md

 Since optical depth is a smooth monotonically increasing function of distance, this numerical procedure will converge very quickly (typically, after a couple of iterations).
 If desired, the cost can be fixed by using an iteration counter to terminate the loop, potentially trading accuracy for consistent performance.

 It is worth noting that since the code internally uses a numerical approximation of the Chapman function, it may not always be possible to reach an arbitrary accuracy goal.
-Once the algorithm becomes numerically unstable, we refine the result by assuming that the medium is approximately homogeneous along short intervals.
+Once the algorithm becomes numerically unstable, we refine the result by assuming that the medium is approximately uniform along short intervals.

 In fact, the curvature of the planet can be ignored for moderate distances, making the rectangular inverse a relatively efficient and accurate approximation.